“The breath of flowers if far sweeter in the air (where it comes and goes like the warbling of music) than in the hand.”

 Magickally, North is the direction associated with Earth, but East is the direction of Spring, Flora’s traditional season.
 This secondary direction corresponds with Feng Shui’s designation of the season.

 A lot of edible flowers fare well in indoor locations.
 If you have allergies, use silk flower arrangements instead.
-Bear in mind symbolism is powerful in magick and Goddess traditions.
-The thought and intent behind your arrangement just as important as of what it is made of.
-Additionally, by using silk flowers, you’re not “killing” a living blossom from Flora’s garden, which is an excellent way to honor her.
+When using silk flowers, you’re not “killing” a living blossom from Flora’s garden, which is an excellent way to honor Her.
+Bear in mind the symbolism is powerful in magick and Goddess traditions.
+The thought and intent behind your arrangement are just as important as what you make the arrangement with-both intention and plant correspondences play a role in the magickal working’s result.

 After-Harvest Applications: Magical Blossoms and Blessings